APPROACHES

 Depth Psychology (Jungian)

-Other ways to work from a Depth Psychology perspective is to allow the images of dreams, sand, art, and poetry surface in the client’s life.
+Another way to work from a Depth Psychology perspective is to allow the images of dreams, sand, art, story and song to surface in the client’s life.
 These indicate, in a more intuitive fashion, a direction the Soul is seeking for the sake of healing and wholeness.
 The symbolic realm can often help one arrive at the next step sooner than if only words and talk were used.

 Child and Adolescent Therapy

 I work with children and youth using Enneagram and Child and Adolescent Play Therapy.
-EMDR can also be done with children using child-friendly approaches
+EMDR can also be done with children using youth-friendly adaptations.